Yogurt is a common home remedy for vaginal yeast infections. Research indicates that using a yogurt suppository may help combat these infections.

 Several types of yeast and bacteria can build up in the vagina.
-A yeast infection happens when one type of yeast multiplies too much.
-This yeast is a fungus called Candida.
+A yeast infection develops when a type of fungus called Candida multiplies too much.

-In this article, we explain the science behind yogurt as a treatment for a vaginal yeast infection.
-We also discuss the most effective ways to use it.
+In this article, we explore the science behind yogurt as a treatment for a vaginal yeast infection.
+We also describe the most effective ways to use it.

-- Use the fingers to insert a scoop of yogurt.
+- Use a finger to insert one or more scoops of yogurt.

 - Fill an unused tampon applicator with yogurt and insert it.

 - For cooling relief, freeze an unused, yogurt-filled tampon applicator before inserting it.

 Some people prefer natural remedies for a yeast infection because:

 - They are concerned about the possible side effects of antifungal treatments.

 - There are concerns about developing resistance to antifungal treatments.